Behind the scenes of ‘Cry-Baby’ with John Waters, Johnny Depp, Iggy Pop and Traci Lords

-The fulcrum of John Waters’ career is Hairspray, the PG-rated 1988 crossover hit that made it possible to discuss his movies in, erm, “polite society.”
-Before Hairspray he was a scourge, after it he became America’s favorite dirty uncle.
+The fulcrum of John Waters’ career is Hairspray, the PG-rated 1988 crossover hit that made it possible to discuss his movies in, erm, “polite society”.
+Before Hairspray, he was a scourge; after it, he became America’s favourite dirty uncle.

 This news report of the filming of Cry-Baby, Waters’ 1990 follow-up to Hairspray, is unimaginable without the success of its predecessor.
 Shooting for Cry-Baby took place in the spring and summer of 1989 in and around (where else?)
 Baltimore.
 The photo above was likely taken during the shoot, as Johnny Depp turned 26 in June of 1989.